JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 The 26 host tests were not repeated for these platform discovery changes; they do not simulate Bluetooth discovery.
 Full device build/radio validation remains required; this environment's full-build compiler-plugin sandbox limitation remains.

+### Direct Watch double-tap restart

+Double-tap the large glucose value or the chart's value/header area to restart the Watch collector while Watch owns collection.
+It marks the link disconnected (orange antenna), suspends the old collector on its Bluetooth queue, requests cancellation without waiting for the disconnect callback, then releases that collector and creates a fresh one with remembered-peripheral reuse disabled.
+This deliberately scans for the sensor again, including when the previous link was connected or its connection attempt was pending.
+Ordinary automatic recovery continues using the existing shared collector's peripheral-reuse behavior.

+The session ID, credentials and last reserved unlock counter are retained.
+The new collector reloads the saved counter and reserves the next value before its next unlock write.
+Rapid taps during the queued suspension share one restart.
+A return or NFC revocation which overtakes the reset prevents restarting; those operations retain their confirmed-release cleanup.
+A tap cannot activate a prepared session or undo phone selection.
+Relay-mode double-tap still requests the existing phone update; routine display refreshes never restart Bluetooth.

+Validation: scoped Watch collector and Watch model SDK checks pass.
+A host control-flow harness using the actual coordinator with radio/storage substitutes passes checks for non-Watch selection guards, tap coalescing, collector replacement, unchanged session/counter, ignored old connection callbacks, and return/NFC-reset races.
+Harness/log: workspace `validation/integrated-restart`.
+It does not simulate CoreBluetooth radio behavior or validate on-device reconnect timing.
+Full Xcode build remains subject to the previously recorded compiler-plugin sandbox limit.

+Device check: double-tap while connected and while orange/pending; expect orange then green on connection, followed by a fresh reading.
+Test with the phone unreachable as well.
+Confirm a prepared/returning session cannot be restarted and normal phone-relay double-tap still refreshes the display.